-- For example, the DOJ issued guidance to its False Claims Act (FCA) litigators on May 7, 2019, regarding the incentives the DOJ offers to companies that provide "voluntary disclosure," "cooperate" with the investigation, "shar[] information gleaned from an internal investigation and tak[e] remedial steps through new or improved compliance programs."
+- For example, the DOJ issued guidance to its FCA litigators on May 7, 2019, regarding the incentives the DOJ offers to companies that provide "voluntary disclosure," "cooperate" with the investigation, "shar[] information gleaned from an internal investigation and tak[e] remedial steps through new or improved compliance programs."
 In the FCA context, the DOJ is authorized to depart down to single damages in the case of full cooperation.
-The DOJ has also issued cooperation credit guidance in the FCPA context, and the DOJ Antitrust Division's Corporate Leniency Policy offers amnesty and other leniency based on cooperation and other conditions. - The SEC's cooperation program is rooted in its Report of Investigation from October 2001 that is commonly known as the Seaboard Report.
-See Securities Exchange Act of 1934 Release No. 44969 (October 23, 2001).
-The SEC has provided updated guidance through the years, including a formal cooperation program launched in January 2010 and multiple references in speeches and enforcement settlements. - DOJ has also recently promoted its professed willingness to provide credit to companies that self-report conduct identified in the course of mergers and acquisitions.
-As issues identified in the course of due diligence can result in post-deal internal investigations, it is important to consider the potential benefits and drawbacks associated with disclosing such conduct. - With some limited exceptions, the credit a company will get for cooperating is uncertain and difficult to quantify, and the cost of cooperation is high.
+The DOJ has also issued cooperation credit guidance in the FCPA context, and the DOJ Antitrust Division's Corporate Leniency Policy offers amnesty and other leniency based on cooperation and other conditions. - DOJ has also recently promoted its professed willingness to provide credit to companies that self-report conduct identified in the course of mergers and acquisitions.
+As issues identified in the course of due diligence can result in post-deal internal investigations, it is important to consider the potential benefits and drawbacks associated with disclosing such conduct. - The degree of a company's cooperation in an investigation may have an impact on whether the OIG would require a CIA following any ultimate resolution of the matter. - The SEC's cooperation program is rooted in its Report of Investigation from October 2001 that is commonly known as the Seaboard Report.2 The SEC has provided updated guidance through the years, including a formal cooperation program launched in January 2010 and multiple references in speeches and enforcement settlements. - With some limited exceptions, the credit a company will get for cooperating is uncertain and difficult to quantify, and the cost of cooperation is high.
 But the cost of not cooperating may be higher.